1974 Baltimore Orioles season

-The 1974 Baltimore Orioles season in American baseball involved the Orioles finishing first in the American League East with a record of 91 wins and 71 losses.
+The 1974 Baltimore Orioles season was the 74th season in Baltimore Orioles franchise history, the 21st in Baltimore, and the 21st at Memorial Stadium.
+The Orioles finished first in the American League East with a record of 91 wins and 71 losses.
 The Orioles went on to lose to the Oakland Athletics in the 1974 American League Championship Series, 3 games to 1.